-Gmail vs Google Mail – Is There Actually A Difference!?
+Gmail vs Google Mail: Is There Actually A Difference?

 You Can Also Run Your Business on Gmail

-The reason Gmail is so popular with business is that you get access to Google Drive which brings with it a bunch of useful and completely free office applications.

-All Gmail users have access to Google Drive through their Gmail, but businesses tend to use Google’s enterprise version – Google Workspace.
+Gmail is for everybody.
+When you sign up you get access to things like Google Drive, Google Photos, and a whole host of other Google services.
+But what if you’re a business?
+Well, Google has you covered here too: this is where Workspace – previously known as G Suite – comes into play.

-Workspace used to be called G-Suite but was rebranded in 2020.
-Google added a bunch of new, useful features designed to make working remotely a lot easier.
+Google added a bunch of new, useful features designed to make working remotely a lot easier following its rebrand.
+Plenty of major players use Workspace too, some of the multi-billion dollar operations – here’s a list of companies that use Google Workspace, if you’re interested.

 When you sign up to Workspace, you can use your business name as your email.
 I run KYM on Workspace, so we have @knowyourmobile.com email addresses, not @gmail.com.